 A number of school assemblies and special programs have been scheduled throughout the school year.
 Upon occasion, assemblies are held to help motivate or honor our athletic teams and other extracurricular activities.
 Other programs are scheduled with the intent that the entire student body may benefit from the presentation.
 During a pep assembly, students are asked to sit in the gymnasium in the following manner: Seniors - northeast side, Juniors - southeast side, Sophomores - southwest side, and Freshmen - northwest side.
-During a special program, all students are asked to sit on the north side of the gymnasium in the following manner: Seniors - east side, Juniors - to the school during assemblies.
+During a special program, all students are asked to sit on the north side of the gymnasium in the following manner: Seniors - east side, Juniors - center, Sophomores - west side, and Freshmen - balcony/mezzanine.
+Students will not be released from school during assemblies.
 Those students who choose not to attend the assembly are to report to Learning Lab.